bryan-jun/bryan-jun/README.md

 - 👋 Hi, I’m @bryan-jun
 - 👀 I’m interested in bettering myself and others.
-- 🌱 I’m currently learning front end software engineering.
+- 🌱 I’m currently learning full stack development.
 - 💞️ I’m looking to collaborate on cool projects.
 - 📫 How to reach me - chatwithbryanjun@gmail.com.